KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## Data types

-- Data can also be ...
+- Data can be ...
+    - Qualitative / Quantitative
     - *Should we include nominal, ordinal, discrete and continous?*

 ---